emilygv/emilyvernon.com/_posts/2020-08-27-is-cx-another-term-for-ux-or-service-design.md

 ## Let’s summarise

 - Many times these disciplines get confused as they are all ultimately people-centric
-- CX considers the entire end-to-end journey for a customer, and its implication on business operations
+- CX considers the entire end-to-end journey, and its implication on business operations
 - UX considers the digital interactions users have with a singular product or service
 - Service Design (SD) can seem like it’s a bit of both CX and UX, though I believe it is closer to CX
 - Today, companies are adapting their organisational structures to better serve customers/users